US Masters Golf Betting Tips Guide

 Round 1 Scoring Average (PGA Tour Stats)

-This table shows the highest ten golfers for Round 1 Scoring Average on the PGA Tour stats in 2024 prior to playing the Masters.
+This table shows the highest seven golfers for Round 1 Scoring Average on the PGA Tour stats this season and are likely to be playing at the Masters (correct at 4th March 2026).

 Masters In Play Betting Pointers